Skip to main content

 How do I run an IaCM Ansible pipeline on a recurring schedule (for example nightly compliance checks)?

-Use a [Cron trigger](/docs/platform/triggers/schedule-pipelines-using-cron-triggers) on the pipeline so hardening runs on its own cadence, separate from application deploy pipelines if you prefer.
+Go to schedule pipelines using cron triggers to add a cron trigger so hardening runs on its own cadence, separate from application deploy pipelines if you prefer.

 How do I avoid breaking SSH while testing sshd changes?